Brightest-Sunshine/-Python-discipline-projects/README.md

 In order for our program to work after downloading, you must additionally install a third-party library.
 To download, follow this link [Graphviz](https://graphviz.org/download/).
 When installing, add the path to graphviz in PATH

 ## Results of the program
-Two graph traversal algorithms were implemented in the process.
-Each time the program is run, a new random graph is always generated with the number of vertices not exceeding 10.
-Then the steps begin to be drawn depending on which algorithm is selected.
-In the breadth-first graph traversal, each layer is marked with its own specific color.
+In the process, two graph traversal algorithms were implemented.
+Each time the program is run, a new random graph with a maximum of 10 vertices is always generated.
+Then the steps start to be drawn depending on which algorithm is selected.
+The results appear in a separate folder named "BFS_result" or "DFS_result".

+### BFS
+Consider the operation of the breadth-first traversal algorithm.
+When the graph is first traversed by width, each layer is marked with its own specific color.

 ```python
   # Algorithms.DFS(graph, visited, 0)